SIsilicon/WorldEdit-BE-Docs/docs/installation.md

 If you have the same, or later version of the addon already imported, you may need to delete both the behaviour and resource pack in `Settings > Storage`.
 In a new world, or an already existing one, add "WorldEdit" in `Behaviour Packs`.
 The resource pack should apply itself automatically.
 Also enable "Holiday Creator Features" and "Enable GameTest Framework" in `Experimental Features`.
 Create/Enter the world, and you're ready to use WorldEdit!

+If you have a console, and either a PC or mobile device, use a realm to transfer a world from one platform to the other.

 ### Aternos Server

-Firstly you must upload the addon in the server's `packs` folder.
+First you must upload the addon in the server's `packs` folder.
 Then in a new or uploaded world, turn on the previously mentioned experimental toggles.

 !!! warning